Government provisions impacting businesses/employer protection responsibilities

 5. What is the status of the Coronavirus Job Retention Scheme?

 The Coronavirus Job Retention Scheme came into effect on 1 March and will remain open until 31 October.
-The scheme closed to new entrants on 30 June.
-Employers may now place employees on "part-time furlough", allowing staff to return to work gradually (see Question 6).
+The scheme will close to new entrants on 30 June.
+As the minimum furlough period for which a claim can be made is three weeks, this effectively means that by 10 June employers must have furloughed any employee they may want to continue furloughing after 30 June.
+From 1 July, employers will be able to place employees on "part-time furlough", allowing staff to return to work gradually (see Question 6).

 Furloughed employees will continue to receive at least 80% of their normal earnings (capped at £2,500 per month).
-Until 31 July, the scheme funded this, along with employer National Insurance contributions (NICs) and the minimum required employer pension contributions.
-As of 1 August, employers must pay their NICs and pension contributions themselves.
+Until 31 July, the scheme will continue to fund this, along with employer National Insurance contributions (NICs) and the minimum required employer pension contributions.
+From 1 August, employers will be required to pay their NICs and pension contributions themselves.
 In September, they will also have to pay 10% of employees' normal earnings (with the scheme paying 70%) and this will increase to 20% in October (with the scheme paying 60%).

 ||Salary/wages: 80% capped at £2,500 per month